-- Waste and recycling tech company Rubicon Global announced it will deploy its proprietary technology, RUBICONSmartCity, this week in Montgomery, AL through a public-private partnership (P3).
+- Waste and recycling tech company Rubicon Global announced it will deploy its proprietary technology, RUBICONSmartCity, this week in Montgomery, AL through a six-month pilot.

 - Rubicon has deployed its smart city technology in more than 20 cities across six states.

 Montgomery is the latest addition to the list of cities and private fleets that are utilizing Rubicon's smart city applications, and the program will only continue to grow.
-Michael Allegretti, senior vice president of policy and strategic initiatives at Rubicon, told Waste Dive in April the company would even like to make the smart city tech an additional service that companies can offer in a request for proposals (RFP) process.
+Michael Allegretti, chief strategy officer at Rubicon, told Waste Dive in April the company would even like to make the smart city tech an additional service that companies can offer in a request for proposals (RFP) process.
 "I want our independent haulers to be able to compete against the biggest players in the industry for residential franchise agreements," he said when explaining the value of collection data that can in-turn offer insights into a city's waste stream.

 Since its launch in 2008, Rubicon has touted itself as an advanced, innovative technology company offering waste and recycling solutions, and it has worked hard to maintain this image.
 The company recently received patent approval for a "method, system, and vehicle for autonomous waste removal," a futuristic idea waste industry execs have long shied away from, despite the growth of autonomous vehicle testing in trucking industries.